ben842002/a-nomads-journey/README.md

 # A Nomad's Journey
-2D Platformer Video Game Project made with Unity in C#
+2D Platformer Video Game Project made in Unity with C#.
 https://ben842002.github.io/a-nomads-journey/
 (Please note that the game was originally supposed to be played on an application window)